 However, at Key Stage 4, students get the opportunity to choose to specialise in some subjects.
-Students select 4 options choices in total; one of these has already been picked in Year 8 and studied for a year, leaving three more options that students need to pick (to begin in September 2023).
+Students select 3 options choices in total; one of these has already been picked and studied for a year, leaving two more options that students need to pick (to begin in September 2023).
+Sustain pathway students also study the BTEC Work Skills Level 1 qualification, which develops skills to enhance employability and personal development.
+Work Skills helps develop students so that they are well prepared for the next stage of their education, employment or training.